definevalue/SpaceTime/README.md

 - the app automatically opens on the browser

 ## Deployment
-If you want to visit the app, follow the link below.
-Use this test account to login to the app
+If you want to visit the app, follow the link below (it may take 7-8 seconds for first time visit).
+Use this test account to login to the app:
 - Email: admin1@gmail.com
 - Password: 123456